Chart Color Schemes

 Lismore Heights faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.

-Common health conditions are prevalent across both younger and older age cohorts.
-Private health cover is relatively low at approximately 52% of the total population (around 984 people).
-The most common medical conditions in the area are mental health issues, impacting 13.5% of residents, and asthma, affecting 10.2%.
-Approximately 59.3% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
-The working-age population faces notable health challenges due to elevated chronic condition rates.
-As of the latest data, 20.7% of residents are aged 65 and over (394 people), which is lower than the 23.4% in Regional NSW.
-National rankings for some conditions are even higher than those of the general population.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover is relatively low at approximately 52% of the total population (~972 people).
+Mental health issues and asthma are the most common medical conditions in the area, impacting 13.5 and 10.2% of residents respectively.
+However, 59.3% of residents declare themselves completely clear of medical ailments compared to 63.3% across Regional NSW.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 21.4% of residents aged 65 and over (403 people), which is lower than the 23.4% in Regional NSW, but national rankings are even higher than the general population.

 Frequently Asked Questions - Health